Miguel-Maldonado10/AI-portfolio/README.md

 ## Exams

-As of the day I'm writing this I have a 62% on the only partial exams, I expect to be able to raise this grade on our final exam.
+I received a 62% on my partial exam yet after hard work and dedication I achieved a 92.81% in my final exam.

 ## Programming Assignments